(Last updated on August 5, 2024.)

 You can delete lyrics.
 Specify the part number and the lyrics number.

-After “Change Note Names and Pitches from Lyrics” command execution, lyrics used for that command will be no longer neccessary.
+After the “Change Note Names and Pitches from Lyrics” command execution, lyrics used for that command will be no longer necessary.
 Delete them using this command.
-“Change Note Names and Pitches from Lyrics” command has an option for executing this command.
+The “Change Note Names and Pitches from Lyrics” command has an option for executing this command.

 Output note names to lyrics

-Note names are output to lyrics for parts of which the outpout control’s Lyrics are checked on.
-The result score is displayed on the new tab.
+Note names are output to lyrics for parts of which the output control’s Lyrics are checked on.
+The resulting score is displayed on the new tab.

 Using Export MusicXML with checked “With Note Names in Lyrics”, note names are output to lyrics on the exported musicXML file.